 Trinity House, which is Grade I listed, was refurbished and redecorated in March 1990; the redecoration is, where possible, in keeping with the 1790s period when the house was originally built.

-The tour lasts for approximately 75 minutes and is limited to 25 people per tour.
+Tours last approximately 75 minutes and are limited to 20 people per tour.